deestbie/console-docs/docs/venom/manageliveevent.md

 Each live event media profile includes a *Status* section that is used to manage the workflow cycle of your live event.
 The status applies to *All* cameras that are defined in the media profile as a group (i.e., main and additional cameras).
 The following status states are supported:

-*Note: All Status settings must be set manually in the current Console Console release.*
+*Note: All Status settings must be set manually in the current Content Console release.*

 | Live Event Status          | Description   |
 |:-----------------|:-------------------------------------|